 - Tourism

 - Offices

 - Food and Drink

 - Leisure

 - Reception and function venues

 - Business hubs/share-service offices

 - Residential uses at first floor level and above.

+- 9.8.8

 This area presents opportunity for change and for potential expansion of the existing town centre to accommodate changing and evolving leisure time pursuits.
 The continuation of existing uses would be supported in the short to medium term with potential comprehensive redevelopment in the longer term for bulky retail, leisure (climbing walls, soft play etc.).
-Detailed master-planning would be a requirement.
+Detailed master planning would be a requirement.
 The area has been subdivided into three sub-zones of slightly different characteristics.
+This area, adjacent to the town centre, presents an opportunity to accommodate changing and evolving leisure time pursuits.
+The continuation of existing uses would be supported in the short to medium term, with potential comprehensive development in the longer term for bulky retail, leisure activities and residential purposes.
+(M21)

-Town Centre - Mixed Use Proposal 8a
+Town Centre (M22) - Mixed Use Proposal 8a

 There will be continued support for existing uses in the short-medium term.
-Consideration will be given to the comprehensive re-development of the area for leisure; retail warehouse (bulky goods) and residential uses.
-These would be subject to a flood risk assessment and mitigation and a highway impact assessment, which may require alternative access to the area including a bridge over the River Glass.
+Consideration will be given to the comprehensive re-development of the area for leisure, retail warehouse (bulky goods) and residential uses.
+These would be subject to a flood risk assessment and mitigation and a highway impact assessment which may require alternative access to the area including a bridge over the River Glass.
 Comparison goods retailing will not generally be supported.

-Town Centre - Mixed Use Proposal 8b
+Town Centre (M23) - Mixed Use Proposal 8b

 There will be continued support for existing uses in the short-medium term.
-Consideration will be given to the comprehensive re-development of the area for leisure; retail warehouse (bulky goods) and office uses.
-Any redevelopment would be subject to master-planning and would include a flood-risk assessment, pedestrian and cycle links and environmental enhancement alongside the River Glass and a highway impact assessment.
+Consideration will be given to the comprehensive re-development of the area for leisure;, retail warehouse (bulky goods) and office (M23)-uses.
+Any redevelopment would be subject to master-planning and would include a floodrisk assessment, pedestrian and cycle links and environmental enhancement alongside the River Glass and a highway impact assessment.
 Residential and office uses may be appropriate on upper floors.
 Comparison goods retailing will not generally be supported.

-Town Centre - Mixed Use Proposal 8c
+Town Centre (M23) - Mixed Use Proposal 8c

-There will be a presumption in favour of office, retail warehouse (bulky goods) and leisure uses.
+There will be a presumption in favour of office, (M23) retail warehouse (bulky goods) and leisure uses.
 Any proposed development should provide for improved pedestrian and cycle links and environmental enhancement alongside the River Glass, a flood risk assessment and highway impact assessment.
 Comparison goods retailing will not generally be supported.